fommil/fpmortals/manuscript/complete.md

 -   `Cozip`

 A> *by-name* and *lazy* are not the free lunch they appear to be.
-When A> scala converts these methods into bytecode, there is an object A> allocation overhead.
+When A> Scala converts *by-name* parameters and `lazy val` into bytecode, A> there is an object allocation overhead.
 A>
 A> Before rewriting everything to use *by-name* parameters, ensure that A> the cost of the overhead does not eclipse the saving.
 There is no